 The new virtualization architecture introduced by Hyper-V can handle more memory, supports high-powered multi-core processors, and can be integrated with dynamic storage systems and the latest high-speed networking solutions.

-Integration with existing server management tools such as System Center Operations Manager and new utilities such as System Center Virtual Machine Manager (SCVMM) makes it easier to set up, replicate, and administer virtual environments.
+Integration with existing server management tools such as System Center Operations Manager (SCOM) and System Center Virtual Machine Manager (SCVMM) make it easier to set up, replicate, and administer virtual environments.
 New or improved features of Hyper-V include:

 Windows Server 2008 includes new and enhanced utilities and platforms to simplify the management of single or multiple servers and to make it easier to configure, administer, and monitor failover server clusters, virtual machines, Active Directory services, web hosts, and other components of a corporate network.
 Server Manager, an integrated Microsoft Management Console, provides a centralized platform for adding, configuring, and disabling roles and services of a single server.
 Server Manager also provides access to advanced administration and monitoring tools.
 A new command line shell and scripting language, PowerShell, makes it possible to automate management tasks for key server roles such as Active Directory and Internet Information Services (IIS).